Training Large Language Models To Reason In Parallel With Global Forking Tokens: Related work

 \textbf{Set-based Global Loss in Deep Learning.} DETR introduces end-to-end object detection with a set global loss~\citep{carion2020end_detr, owl_vit}, whose success in parallel bounding-box prediction inspires our approach.
-We are the first to extend this to language modeling: While DETR predicts a set of single tokens in parallel to match a list of bounding boxes, we predict a set of sequential thinking tokens, initiated by global forking tokens, and evaluate the matchings using autoregressive losses.
-We adapt set-based loss with autoregressive (AR) models, rather than diffusion-based models~\citep{zhao2025d1, nie2025largediffusionmodels, DDPM}, because AR models achieve superior reasoning performance.
-Several innovations are needed to make this loss practical for parallel reasoning with AR models.
-For example, to populate the cost matrix we need $\Nrm \times \Mrm$ forward passes, one for each combination of $\Nrm$ think tags and $\Mrm$ reasoning traces, whereas DETR requires only $\Nrm$ forward passes for its $\Nrm$ queries, since the same bounding-box predictions can be reused to compute matching costs against different ground-truth boxes.
-We therefore emphasize efficient training implementation in our extension, increasing training time by only $6.6\%$ compared to standard SFT (Appendix \ref{appendix:algorithm}).
+We are the first to extend this to language modeling: while DETR predicts a set of tokens in parallel to match a list of bounding boxes, we predict a set of sequential reasoning paths initiated by global forking tokens and assess the matchings based on autoregressive losses.
+We adapt the set-based loss with autoregressive (AR) models, rather than diffusion-based models~\citep{nie2025largediffusionmodels}, because AR models achieve superior reasoning performance.